Skyrmion-size dependence of the topological Hall effect: A real-space calculation: Results and Discussions

 Up to this point, the coupling constant $J$ has been fixed to be $1.0$, for which the itinerant electrons adiabatically interact with spins.
 However, for small $J$, we can no longer map the system to a free-electron system under a uniform magnetic field even for large $\lambda_{\rm sk}$~\cite{Metalidis, Stern}.
 Besides, if the energy scale of $J$ is much smaller than $\tau^{-1}$, the Karplus-Luttinger formula also becomes inaccurate even when $\Delta$ is sufficiently smaller than $\tau^{-1}$.
 Thus, when the electron-spin coupling is not adiabatic, both the real-space and $k$-space description for $\sigma_{xy}$ discussed above lose its validity.
 Whether the electron-spin coupling is adiabatic or not is determined by the time scale of $1/J$: When the mean-free path ($l=v_f\tau$, where $v_f$ is the Fermi velocity) is smaller than $\lambda_{\rm sk}$, $1/J$ must be shorter than $\tau$.
 Otherwise, $1/J$ must be shorter than $\lambda_{\rm sk}/v_f$~\cite{Metalidis}.
+The adiabatic criterion $J\lambda_{\rm sk}/v_{f}$ is also implied from the scattering theory analysis as the condition for the validity of the Born approximation.~\cite{Denisov3}

 In Fig.~\ref{fig:3}(a), keeping the condition $\Delta > \tau^{-1}$, we show how the $\sigma_{xy}$-$\lambda_{\rm sk}$ curve changes in the non-adiabatic regime.
 For the upper and lower four panels, $\tau^{-1}$ is set to be 0.08 and 0.4, respectively.
 From left to right, $J$ is 3.0, 1.0, 0.5, and 0.2.
 Except for the case of $J$=0.2 and $\tau^{-1}$=0.4 (the right bottom panel), the condition $J>\tau^{-1}$ is satisfied.
 Thus, whether the system is adiabatic or not is determined by the condition $\lambda_{\rm sk}=v_f/J$ indicated by the blue solid lines.
 In the right bottom panel, the green line denotes $\lambda_{\rm sk}=l$, i.e., whether the mean-free path is larger than the skyrmion size.